Share this Post

-On one end of the spectrum is a minimal, straight-forward system–something suitable for a stand-alone ticket window or after-hours transactions.
-Such a system would include a bullet resistant glass transaction window with an integrated communication system and cash tray, ballistic fiberglass to reinforce the surrounding walls, and perhaps a simple, all-steel bullet resistant door and frame.
+On one end of the spectrum is a minimal, straight-forward system—something suitable for a stand-alone ticket window, small retail setting, or after-hours transactions.
+Such a system would include a bullet-resistant glass transaction window with an integrated communication system and cash tray, ballistic fiberglass to reinforce the surrounding walls, and perhaps a simple, all-steel bullet-resistant door and frame.
 These ship as pre-fabricated, built-to-order components that will need to be installed on-site.
-This work can be done by local contractors, although most bullet proof companies will send their own installation team for an additional fee.
+Such installation work can often be done by local contractors, although most bulletproof companies will send their own installation team for an additional fee.

 A High-End Bullet Resistant Glass System

-Obviously, bullet resistant glass systems and security can go well beyond what you see at the bank or ticket counter.
-For example, many government buildings have high-level forced entry-rated blast and bullet resistant glass reinforcing every exterior window, and ballistic fiberglass in every interior and exterior wall.
-Some corporate entryways are entirely constructed of bullet proof glass and framing; their pleasant vestibules are actually man traps ready to lockdown at the push of a button.
-Systems like these–often entirely invisible to the casual observer–start at a few hundred thousand dollars and go up from there.
+Obviously, bullet-resistant glass systems and security can go well beyond what you see at the bank or ticket counter.
+For example, many government buildings have high-level forced entry-rated blast and bullet resistant glass reinforcing every exterior window and ballistic fiberglass in every interior and exterior wall.
+Some corporate entryways are entirely constructed of bulletproof glass and framing; their pleasant vestibules are actually man traps ready to lockdown at the push of a button.
+Systems like these—often entirely invisible to the casual observer—start at $30,000 and move into the hundreds of thousand dollars from there.